GrinonBarrett/Taksidos/Core Rules/Creatures/Etermhi.md

 * Cure a non-magical disease.
 * Improve Swim speeds by 2 yards for an hour.
 * Cure a magical poison.
-* Inflict a toxic wound.
+* Inflict a toxic attack.
-* Inflict a ki wound.
+* Inflict a ki attack.
-* Inflict a cold wound.
+* Inflict a cold attack.
 * Inflict an acid attack.
 * The creature must perform a [Fort] save with a DV equal to half of the Etermhi’s current hitpoints or be afflicted by the critical hit of an acid attack.